jbcodeforce/kafka-studies/docs/FAQ.md

 ## Why Kafka Stream applications may impact cluster performance?

-* They may use internal hidden topics to persist their states for Ktable
+* They may use internal hidden topics to persist their states for Ktable and GlobalKTable.
 * Process input and output topics

 ## How message schema version is propagated?

-The record includes a byte with the version number from the schema registry
+The record includes a byte with the version number from the schema registry.

 ## Consumers do not see message in topic, what happens?